GiggleLiu/ScientificComputingForPhysicists/docs/src/chap1/git.md

 ## Work on cloud - remotes

 A server to store git repository, or **remote** in git terminology, is required for the collaboration purpose.
-Remote repositories can be hosted on git hosting services like GitHub, GitLab, or Bitbucket.
+Remote repositories can be hosted on git hosting services such as [GitHub](http://github.com) and [GitLab](http://gitlab.com).

-After creating a new empty repository (no README files) on a git hosting service ([How to create a new github repo?](https://docs.github.com/en/get-started/quickstart/create-a-repo)), a URL for cloning the repo will show up, which that usually starts with `git` or `https`.
+After creating a new empty repository (no README files) on a git hosting service ([Tutorial: How to create a new GitHub repo](https://docs.github.com/en/get-started/quickstart/create-a-repo)), a URL for cloning the repo will show up, which that usually starts with `git` or `https`.
 Let us denote this URL as `<url>` and continue the previous example:

 ```bash
 git remote add origin <url>